DevExpress-Examples/winforms-scheduler-bind-to-custom-objects/Readme.md

 <!-- default badges end -->
 # WinForms Scheduler - Bind to a collection of custom appointments

-This example shows how to bind the WinForms Scheduler control to a collection of business objects (`CustomAppointment`).
+This example binds the WinForms Scheduler control to a collection of business objects (`CustomAppointment`).
 The example creates two collections - one for appointments, another for resources.
 The appointment collection implements `IBindingList` (we recommend that you use the `System.ComponentModel.BindingList<T>`).

 > **Note**
 >